Voting age: Wales

 Major reforms were recommended in 2017 in the 'A Parliament That Works For Wales' report, by the expert panel on Assembly Electoral Reform led by Professor Laura McAllister.
-It included increasing the size of the Assembly, adapting or changing the electoral system and of course reducing the age of voting to 16.
+It included increasing the size of the Assembly, adapting or changing the electoral system and reducing the age of voting to 16.

-The Welsh Assembly's Commission, the corporate body, introduced a bill in 2019 to reduce the voting age to 16 and change the name to Senedd.
+The Welsh Assembly's Commission, the corporate body, introduced a bill in 2019 to reduce the voting age to 16 and change the Assembly's name to Senedd.
 The National Assembly for Wales passed the Senedd and Election (Wales) Act later that year.
 A vote to remove this enfranchisement was defeated by 41 votes to 11.
 The first election to include the biggest enfranchisement in Welsh politics since 1969 was the 2021 Senedd election.

-The Welsh Government also legislated for the enfranchisement of 16 and 17-year-olds in the Local Government and Elections (Wales) Act, which received royal assent in 2021.
-The changes were in place for local Welsh elections in 2022.
+The Welsh Government also legislated for the enfranchisement of 16- and 17-year-olds in the Local Government and Elections (Wales) Act, which received royal assent in 2021.
+The changes – which included lowering the voting age to 16 for local elections in Wales – were in place for local Welsh elections in 2022.
+The voting age in Wales remains at 18 for UK general elections.